 Designated as a National Wild and Scenic river from The Forks (where the main branch rises) to Custer Bridge, quotaed permits are required for watercraft of all types, including tubes, and hours are restricted.

 Camping within the river corridor is allowed only at designated sites.
+12 Sulak Road Campsites are just off trail east of the trail crossing.
 Elk Campground is walk-in or paddle-in only, and is about a half mile west (downstream) of Upper Branch Bridge.